List of Most Frequently Asked Security testing Interview Questions with detailed Answers:

 Q #6) What is XSS or Cross-Site Scripting?

 Q #7) What are the SSL connections and an SSL session?

-Ans.
-SSL or secured socket layer connection is a transient peer-to-peer communications link where each connection is associated with one SSL Session.
+Answer: SSL or Secured Socket Layer connection is a transient peer-to-peer communications link where each connection is associated with one SSL Session.

 SSL session can be defined as an association between client and server generally created by the handshake protocol.
-There are set of parameters are defined and it may be shared by multiple SSL connections.
+There are a set of parameters defined and it may be shared by multiple SSL connections.

 Q #8) What is “Penetration Testing”?